Optimal Measurement of Drone Swarm in RSS-based Passive Localization with Region Constraints: Optimal Geometrical Configurations of Hovering UAVs

 \section{Optimal Geometrical Configurations of Hovering UAVs}

 In this section, the optimal solution of problem $\mathrm{P}$ for hovering UAVs is discussed.
 The hovering UAVs can be treated as flying UAVs with $c_{\mathrm{max}}=0$.
 In this setting, $\mathbf{u}_{i,j}=\mathbf{u}_{i}=[x_{i}~~y_{i}],~~j,=1,\cdots M_{i}$.
-First, optimal UAV-target geometries with fixed height and horizontal distance to the target are analysed.
-Then, the optimal configuration is proposed.
+Firstly, optimal UAV-target geometries with fixed height and horizontal distance to the target are analysed.
+Then, the optimal configuration with height and horizontal distance constrains is proposed.